 Please note: this fellowship does not support standard study abroad programs or programs with an established academic curriculum.

 Grants are not intended for purchase of equipment or other capital expenses.
 Awards generally range from $2,000 to $5,000.
 All applicants will be notified of the decision in March.

 Applications will be accepted from college freshmen, sophomores, juniors, and seniors who are legal residents of Rhode Island.
-The enrichment experience is to occur by year end 2021.
+Those awarded must accept funding by December 31, 2021.
+The enrichment experience itself must occur by December 31, 2022.
 Plans must include a well-defined program and demonstrate clear purpose.
 Applicants must show financial need for support in completing the project.
 Those selected must submit a final project — in writing and perhaps another medium — communicating the value of the experience in furthering their long-term goals.
 Criteria for evaluating applications include: clarity and thoughtfulness of application, creativity and motivation of proposed project, evidence of self-direction and initiative, and financial need.

 A complete application includes:

 - A copy of your financial aid award letter

 - A copy of your final Student Aid Report

 - Two letters of recommendation from faculty, employers or other professional persons who understand why the proposed experience is appropriate for you